WallarooLabs/blog.wallaroolabs.com/content/post/parallelizing-classification-on-pandas-dataframes-with-wallaroo.md

 the size of the input.
 We can estimate that our pipeline will be in trouble if the rate of data coming in exceeds ~270 rows/second, on average.

-This means that if the hourly job inputs start to approach 1 million rows, we are in trouble.
+This means that if the hourly job inputs start to approach 1 million rows, new jobs may start 'running into' old jobs that haven't yet finished.

 ## Parallelizing Pandas with Wallaroo